How is travel to Cuba legal?

 What if I become ill or injured during my trip?

 Medical Care - You have no reason to be concerned with health issues during your visit to Cuba.
 Cuba has the highest percentage of physicians per capita in the world and they take great pride in providing tourists with good medical care.
 If you are staying at the Hotel Parque Central or Hotel Nacional, a 24-hour physician is available at a nominal cost.
-If you are staying at another hotel, the hotel staff will direct you to a clinic.
+If you are staying at another hotel or casa, the staff will direct you to a clinic.

 Health Regulations - No vaccinations are needed for travel into Cuba.
 Please see the website for the Center for Disease Control for recommendations.